jasonbot/weblog/content/weblog/llms.md

 We're a couple of years into the LLM hype cycle and the volume at this point is _deafening_.
 I use LLMs, and I find them interesting, and they have played a major part of my professional life for the past two and a half years.

 That said, I can't declare them an unqualified success or a miracle cure for anything.
 I approach them with a combination of skepticism and grief.
 I understand they are here to stay and I will do my best to use them effectively in the use cases where they are indeed effective.
-However, I think it is both foolish and irresponsible to myself, my employers, and society in general to seem them solely in a positive light and think we need to think critically about how we want to approach them.
+However, I think it is both foolish and irresponsible to myself/my employers/my friends/my peers/society in general to see them solely in a positive light and I think we need to consider critically how we want to approach them.

 # How LLMs are Made

-As an undergraduate and a couple of years into my post-university life, I did research in what could be considered "natural language processing" or "computational linguistics": I worked on the [HAL Model](https://link.springer.com/article/10.3758/BF03204766), which was an early high-dimensional model for approximating language understanding, and later [a software system employing all kinds of cool cutting-edge language-in-computers techniques](https://dlib.org/dlib/january03/mitchell/01mitchell.html) (early Support Vector Machine tooling being one I worked on) and there was one lesson I learned from both:
+As an undergraduate some years into my post-collegiate life, I did research in what could be considered "natural language processing" or "computational linguistics": I worked on the [HAL Model](https://link.springer.com/article/10.3758/BF03204766), which was an early high-dimensional model for approximating language understanding, and later [a software system employing all kinds of cool cutting-edge language-in-computers techniques](https://dlib.org/dlib/january03/mitchell/01mitchell.html) (early Support Vector Machine tooling being one I worked on) and there was one lesson I learned from both:

 > **Better models are good, but better data is _better_.**